Hiking the Jordan Trail is an incredible experience.

 Kuhl cotton shirts are light, colorful and comfortable.
 I would take a thermal t-shirt too, which helps keep the body temperature even when sweaty.
 Hiking socks are necessary: with all the walking, keeping the feet comfortable and having that extra padding is important.
 Finally, a wind and rain proof jacket and a light sweater (it does get chilly at night) and a hat against the sun and heat are a must.

 Other than the basic toothbrush and toothpaste, make sure to carry some laundry soap which can be used to wash clothes (whenever water is available) and to shower; a good sunblock is fundamental unless planning to get sunburnt.

 Also make sure to take prescription medicines as needed and, more importantly so, an emergency kit – I wish I had one after my accident.
 This should have: disinfectant spray, sterile gauzes, medical tape, antibiotic and / or antiseptic ointment and last but by all means not least some steri-strip.

 To find out more about what’s in my backpack, read my post “My ultimate packing list.”

 Final tips for hiking the Jordan Trail

 Hiking the Jordan Trail isn’t a walk in the park.
-Whoever plans to walk it, needs to research as much as possible about it, and plan it carefully.
+If you plan to walk it, make sure to research as much as possible about it, and plan it carefully.
 It requires a good sense of adventure and an even better willingness to adapt to the sometimes harsh conditions and to the physical fatigue.